Dr Matthew Ingleby, BA, M.St. (Oxford), PhD (University College London)

 - ‘Utopian Bloomsbury: the Grounds for Social Dreaming in William Morris’s News from Nowhere’, in Utopian Spaces of Modernism: British Literature and Culture 1885-1945, ed.
 Rosalyn Gregory and Benjamin Kohlmann (Palgrave, 2012), 87-104.

 - ‘Building Plots: Metropolitan Fiction, 1848-1897, and the Conception of Urban Sprawl’, in Literatur in Wissenschaft und Untericht, ed.
 Ulrich Kinzeil (Winter 2011), 127-141.

 My reviews and other shorter pieces have appeared in Times Literary Supplement, Urban Pamphleteer, Literary London Journal, Review 31, The Junket etc.

 I would welcome enquiries from potential doctoral students interested in the politics of space in nineteenth-century literature and culture.

-Recent talks I’ve given to the general public have included:
+Recent/forthcoming talks to the general public include: